thedeadfish59/compiler_design_lab/README.md

 sudo apt install flex

+and then hit enter, give password and hit enter. wait and installation will be done.
+Note: The installation needs to be done only first time, once you installed it, it isnt necessary to do that again and again before compiling

-and then hit enter, give password and hit enter. wait and installation will be done. now we can use any text editor to write our code, and save it in a form ***.l (i.e program1.l ) or we can follow how our Anupam sir taught us to write the code,(uses VIM) way described below:
+Now we can use any text editor to write our code, and save it in a form ***.l (i.e program1.l ) or we can follow how our Anupam sir taught us to write the code,(uses VIM) way described below:
 Right click on desktop, hit Open in terminal, type: